Please ensure Javascript is enabled for purposes of website accessibility

 There are a wide variety of income-generating products available to investors, and finding the best way to provide a steady income can be challenging.
-With bond funds and bond ladders, annuities, REITs and MLPs, or ETFs and mutual funds, there are seemingly endless ways to generate income and the right option or combination of options will vary by investor.
-That being said, equity dividends are a time-tested income strategy that generally works in almost any portfolio.
-If you are looking for exposure to equity dividends but don’t want to manage a full portfolio of stocks, then a dividend ETF might be a great choice for you.
+With bond funds and bond ladders, annuities, REITs and MLPs, or ETFs and mutual funds, there are seemingly endless ways to generate income, and the right option or combination of options will vary by investor.
+That being said, dividends are a time-tested income strategy that generally works in almost any portfolio.
+If you are looking for a way to generate dividends but don’t want to manage a full portfolio of stocks, then the best dividend ETFs might be a great choice for you.

 A dividend ETF is exactly what it sounds like, an exchange-traded fund that prioritizes dividend-paying investments.
 Some track dividend indexes, some look for high-paying global investments, while others may focus on a specific sector or investment type.